 The Art of Grief 1-1 tutorials and guidance for working with grief can be arranged online or in person.
 PRICE £38 per hour.

 About Lucy Willow

 Lucy Willow is an artist who has been using creative practice to draw out stories within community and education settings for the past 20 years.
-Her background is in higher education and taught on BA Fine Art as senior lecturer for 10 years.
-She is now an independent writer and researcher on the art of grief, speaking at conferences and advisory panels.
+Her background is in higher education and teaches on BA Fine Art at Falmouth University.
 She is currently working with bereaved parents using creative processes to honour their grief and particular stories of loss.
 She has 15 years experience of working with grief as an artist and is an advocate of learning to live with grief rather than treating it as something to get over.

 To book 1-1 sessions please contact Lucy Willow using the contact form below.

 Please note: Whilst sessions use therapeutic and art based techniques to explore grief Lucy Willow is an artist and educator.
 Her 1-1 session may be used in conjunction with other grief related counselling services.